ishtiaqhimel/backup-verification-poc/README.md

 ## Q/A

 - Will trigger verification after every few backups / cron schedule? -> Cron schedule
 - How to run verification? -> By a verifier job
 - Who will trigger the verification job? -> A cronjob will create `BackupVerificationSession`
 - Should we only verify the latest Snapshot or user should be able to specify to verify last X snapshots? -> Latest
 - What if verification fails?
 Should we stop taking any further backup? -> We will not stop backup (as the verification may go wrong), we will notify user somehow about failed backup verification.
 - Should a Snapshot have a field that denotes that this Snapshot has been verified? -> Maybe
 - Who will trigger the verification? -> BackupConfig will create cronjob
 - Should we have a different process to verify workload backup?

+## Meeting 06.05.2024

+Step-1: Restore the application and data or only data (depending on backup) <br>
+Step-2: After restore need some standard checks (may provide query) <br>
+Step-3: User specific bash script <br>
+Step-4: Restore complex application via helm chart (provided by user) </br>

+Q: What to do if verification fail? <br>
+A: Keep taking backup (as verification may go wrong).
+Notify user via slack or any other way. <br>
+Q: Should we keep the instances for some manual checking? <br>
+A: Yes, we can.
+Keep them user defined time then remove them.